FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/_index.md

 ### Create or modify the runtime

-You can use the following command to repair the runtime if there was an issue during the installation, or to update values that you have modified in the <span class="code">initialize.properties</span> file.
+You can use the following command to repair the runtime if there was an issue during the installation, or to update values that you have modified in the `initialize.properties` file.
 From the &lt;installation\_directory>, run the following:

 &lt;installation directory> initialize filename